 The system notices that both clients share similar tastes, so it uses this information to generate product recommendations.

-However, it should be borne in mind that the basic aspect of this method is the need to have a large amount of historical data on website traffic in order for the system to efficiently generate recommendations for new users.
+However, the basic aspect of this method is that the engine needs enough amount of customer and traffic data to generate accurate recommendations for new users.

 3. Hybrid recommendation systems

 A hybrid method combines content-based filtering and collaborative filtering.
 It uses both the information about other users' behavior in the past as well as preferences of a customer for whom the recommendations are displayed.

 In this sense, this method combines the best aspects of the previous two and creates one cohesive solution.

 Example of hybrid recommendation engine

 An example of a hybrid recommendation system can be seen in the way Spotify selects musical pieces for a personalized “Discover Weekly” playlist.

 Users are often struck by how well the songs from those automatically generated playlists meet their musical taste.